bigexchange/codescan-bigid-action/README.md

 # About
 A github action that will scan your repository via SmallID or BigID.
 It will create a new github datasource per repository and start a scan on each run.
 After each scan, you'll be able to see the results in the catalog.
-Currently, it does not fail your action is there are findings.
+Currently, it does not fail your action if there are findings.

 # How to use
 ## Workflow example